 Rumor has it that the NH Republican majority Senate is ready to dust off Republican sponsored SB 120, and push it through the legislature.
 The democrats could not be happier.

 SB 120 is a bill that redefines what a committee is, and what classifies as an expenditure for the purposes of political speech.
 And it defines speech in terms of spending.
 Democrats might want to observe that if you can limit political speech by limiting spending that spending is equal to speech.
 If you are a Republican you might want to note that the Supreme Court has weighed in on this and you are on the wrong side.

 If that does not sway you, then how about this?

 SB 120 would define, control, and limit political speech.
 That is its purpose.
 These limiting definitions are being put in place by those already in office.
-It would require the average “free-speecher” to register with the state, document all expenditures, and follow all reporting rules, before speaking, under penalty of law if they think they might ‘speak’ too much.
+It would require the average “free-speecher” to register with the state, document all expenditures, and follow all reporting rules, before speaking, under penalty of law if they think they might ‘speak’ too much (or spend too much speaking).
 And not just for elections.
 SB120 would bureaucratize “free speech” for…

 Any organization of 2 or more persons that promotes the success or defeat of a candidate or candidates or measure or measures (emphasis mine,)

 If you want to speak out or about a piece of legislation, or speak to any number of “measures,” (which will also include any local measure or measures in any political subdivision as well), over the course of any given year, the “cost” of doing that “speaking out,” will ultimately be a point of contention defined by whomever ultimately opposes something you said, and files a complaint… to shut you up (because SB 120 would give them the incentive and the ability to do that).